 Overview

-This lesson should help students connect evidence to the biggest claims in the course.
+This lesson should help you connect evidence to the biggest claims in the course.
 Keep the

 structure clear: galaxies, redshift, background radiation, and Hubble-law reasoning all point toward